9 Benefits Of Taurine, Its Side Effects, And Food Sources

 Illustration: StyleCraze Design Team

 Taurine is a small sulfur-containing amino acid.
 Your body naturally produces taurine, and it is crucial for supporting many metabolic reactions in the body.
 This conditional amino acid may help fight obesity, promote heart health, aid in diabetes treatment, provide stress relief, regulate cholesterol, boost mood and cognitive function, and reverse liver injury caused due to excessive alcohol consumption.
 Taurine is available in fish, meat, sea algae, and plants.
 However, an overdose of taurine may cause issues during pregnancy and breastfeeding, aggravate bipolar disorderi A mental health condition characterized by episodes of abrupt mood swings.
 Genetics, environment, and brain chemistry may play a role in it. , and lead to lithium toxicity.
-Hence, consume it in the recommended dosage levels to enjoy its benefits.
+Hence, consume it in the recommended dosage levels and consult a healthcare provider before using it to avoid its adverse effects and enjoy its maximum benefits.

 Frequently Asked Questions